k3po/k3po/specification/k3po.control/SPEC.md

 ## Message Format

-A message is either a Command or and Event Commands are actions sent by the test framework.
+A message is either a Command or an Event.
+Commands are sent by the test framework.
 Events are triggered by observed actions or state changes in the driver and are sent back to the test framework.
-The message is formatted as follows:
+All messages are formatted as follows:

     Control Message   =   command-line LF
                           *( header-field LF )